MockingbirdME/game_md/Dev's D20 version/core rules.md

 2. If damage type is penetrating and the total amount of damage is less than the character's *armor value* change the damage type to concussive.
 3. Reduce the damage by the character's *resistance* for the specific type of damage.
 4. If the character has the *weakness* trait for the damage type double the remaining damage.
-4. If the remaining damage is greater than zero reduce it by the character's *toughness*, to a minimum of one.
+4. If the remaining damage is greater than zero reduce and equalt to or less than the character's *toughness*, reduce the damage to one.
 5. Inflict the a number of wounds to the character equal to the remaining damage.

 ## Suffering From Damage
 A character who has taken damage may suffers from the most penalizing of follow conditions that they qualify for.
-* **Stunned -** if the character has suffered one or more wounds since their last turn they suffer minus one penalty to each of their skill checks.
+* **Stunned -** if the character has suffered two or more wounds from one instance of damage since their last turn they suffer a minus one penalty to each of their skill checks.
 * **Lightly Wounded -** if the character has suffered at least as many wounds as their *toughness* they suffer a minus one penalty to all of their skill checks.
 * **Wounded -** if a character has suffered at least half their *max wounds* they gain disadvantage to each of their skill checks.
 * **Badly Wounded -** if a character has suffered a number of wounds equal to their *max wounds* they suffer two levels of disadvantage to each of their skill checks.